docker-hy/docker-hy.github.io/data/part-1/section-5.md

 To publish a port, run the container with `-p <host-port>:<container-port>`

-If you leave out the host port and only specify the container port, docker will automatically choose a free port as the host port:
+If you leave out the host port and only specify the container port, Docker will automatically choose a free port as the host port:

 ```console
 $ docker run -p 4567 app-in-port